joinpursuit/9-1-bird-sanctuary-project/README.md

 ### Checkout.js

+- The Checkout component has a class name of `Checkout`
 - I can complete the inputs in the checkout form for first name, last name, email, and zip code
-- When I complete the form with valid inputs and click `Submit`, an alert tells me the purchase was successful.
-  - Alert text should be: `You have adopted birds.
+- When I complete the form with valid inputs and click `Submit`, an alert tells me: `You have adopted birds.
 Thank you!`
-- When I close the alert box, the cart component should fully reset (no birds, no discount, total = 0, no bonus items listed)
+- When I close the alert box, the cart component fully resets (no birds, no discount, total = 0, no bonus items listed)

 ## Help and tips